Health Services Policies

 - The School Nurse can request that the BB&N School physician confer with the licensed prescriber as a stipulation of continuing a medication or procedure in question.

 - Based on the Massachusetts Board of Registration in Nursing’s policy governing the administration of over-the-counter medications and protocols developed by the BB&N School Nurses, with approval of the School physician, specific over-the-counter medications may be administered with signed parental permission;

 The following is a list of over-the-counter medications that the School nurse may administer/utilize for students: acetaminophen (Tylenol), ibuprofen (Advil), Tums, bacitracin ointment, diphenhydramine (Benadryl), hydrocortisone cream .5%.

 There are rare occasions when BB&N must respond to a serious health-threatening condition or life-threatening behavior on the part of a student.
 This includes but is not limited to: acute or chronic illness—physical or mental, depression, suicide gestures or attempts, self-injury, episode(s) of alcohol or drug overuse/abuse, eating disorders, incidents of violence, threats of violence toward others, and possession of weapons.
-Events such as these may require absence from School or a modified School program while the student is hospitalized or is actively participating in an appropriate treatment program.
+Events such as these may require absence from School while the student is actively participating in an appropriate treatment program.
 Safeguarding our students’ lives, health, and safety is the most important underlying goal of any procedures or expectations from BB&N.

 Prior to a student’s return to school, the counselor and/or nurse must receive documentation from the student’s health care provider(s).
 Such documentation from the provider(s) must address the following:

-- The student is deemed to be physically and emotionally strong enough to return to School.
+● The student is deemed to be physically and emotionally well enough to return to School full-time.